HIDGlobalDocs/style-guide/docs/a-to-z/p/percent-percentage.md

 # percent, percentage

 One word.
 Spell out unless space is constrained.
-When spelling out *percent,* insert a space between the number and the word.
+When spelling out *percent*, insert a space between the number and the word.

 It's OK to use the percent sign (%):